USS Cumberland (1842): Salvage

-Cumberland became an archaeological site the moment she sank to a watery grave, in that the federal government almost immediately solicited work from salvage companies to secure valuable items from the shipwreck.
+Following the sinking of the Cumberland, the federal government almost immediately solicited work from salvage companies to secure valuable items from the shipwreck.

 In his memoir, When the Yankees Came, Virginia resident George Benjamin West described some post-war work on Cumberland:

 Occasional salvage of the shipwrecks continued into the early 20th century.
 In 1909, part of Cumberland's anchor chain was recovered and sent to the museum of the Confederacy in Richmond (Newport News Daily Press, 12 November 1909).

 In 1981, the National Underwater and Marine Agency (NUMA) contracted with Underwater Archaeological Joint Ventures (UAJV), a private firm based in Yorktown, Virginia.
 UAJV team members consulted local watermen (whose oyster dredges had picked up artifacts for years) to help locate the ships.
 This information and a remote sensing survey led archaeologists to two significant wrecks.
 The recovery of numerous artifacts confirmed that these shipwrecks were most likely Cumberland and CSS Florida.
 Artifacts recovered included fasteners, fittings, apothecary vessels, a ship's bell (from Cumberland), cannon fuses and other ordnance items.
 The artifacts proved the NUMA/UAJV team had indeed found Cumberland and Florida.
 Most of the artifacts from this NUMA/UAJV excavation are on exhibit at the Hampton Roads Naval Museum in Norfolk, VA (Newport News Daily Press, 8 March 1987).